dy-f0rmidable/dy-f0rmidable/README.md

 Hi there.
 I'm Dy

-I have graduated in Mechatronic Engineering major and currently working as a Software Engineer in Renesas Semiconductor
+Currently working as a Software Engineer in Renesas Semiconductor and have graduated in Mechatronic Engineering major.
 I build some personal projects in my free-time.

 If you want to contact: nguyenduyworkplace@gmail.com